 5. RESPECT THE TASTING ROOM!

 While often overlooked, this is one of the most important tips (besides a designated driver) that we want to share.
 Wineries are not bars, and specific behaviors applauded in your favorite dive bar are frowned upon in the tasting room.
 For the best treatment from the staff and your fellow wine tasters, you’ll want to avoid the following behaviors: being over-intoxicated, loud, or demanding service before you have been attended to in turn.
-One extremely important rule is that you cannot bring outside alcohol into a winery, even if it’s wine you purchased from a different location that day, or a beverage you were enjoying on a tour bus.
-Wineries have very specific licensing laws they have to follow, and they are unable to bend them or change them for you.
+However, there’s one rule that catches many off guard.
+You cannot bring outside alcohol into a winery, even if it’s wine you purchased from a different location that day or a beverage you were enjoying on a tour bus.
+Wineries have specific licensing laws they have to follow, and they are unable to bend them or change them for you.

 6. BUY SOME PRODUCT!

-Wineries on the Central Coast typically have a $10-15 tasting fee per person; however, most wineries will waive tasting fees with the purchase of a bottle or two.
+Wineries on the Central Coast typically have a $10-20 tasting fee per person; however, most wineries will waive tasting fees with the purchase of a bottle or two.
 Even better, once you buy a couple of bottles, you can enjoy them on the road (letting your chauffeur take care of the driving and navigating).
-More importantly, buying bottles supports the wineries and gives you an opportunity to share your newfound tastes with other people who weren’t along for the experience that day.
-If you’ve fallen in love with a certain winery, always ask about their Wine Club Membership!
-Not only will you be guaranteed their wine at a minimum of twice a year, but you’ll also receive discounts, free tastings for up to a certain number of people, and invitations to Member-Only events and fun Pick-Up Parties!
-Finally, you can never have enough wine, right?
+More importantly, buying bottles supports the wineries and allows you to share your newfound tastes with other people who weren’t along for the experience that day.
+If you’ve fallen in love with a particular winery, always ask about their Wine Club Membership.
+Not only will you be guaranteed their wine at a minimum of twice a year, but you’ll also receive discounts, free tastings for up to a certain number of people, and invitations to Member-Only events and fun Pick-Up Parties.
+Also, you can never have enough wine to enjoy at home, right?